Its been a week since I left Singapore for the land of smiles(:

 Taking a break from temples, I visited the flower market in which you can probably find every single kind of flower you can name there!

-It’s a really busy place as there were import, export and packing of flowers going on left right and center!
+It’s a really busy place as there were import, export and packing of flowers going on left right and centre!
 Apparently, there was supposed to be a really fragrant smell

 duh its the flower market but I could not smell a single thing as it is still the flu season for me T_T Then again, it is not an excuse for me to slack off in my craft as I felt that I was not pushing myself enough >.> So I will probably revisit the market to reshoot it!

 Am being random here but this image is too funny not to show!

 Taken in the train station, I now know that the Thai trains run BAILY 8DDD

 They probably wanted to say that the trains run on bailey or something<333

 One of the best parts about being in Thailand is the DRINKS 8DDD

 Oh my lord, I’ve been drinking like a fish and not once was my wallet guilty!
 It’s probably about 2 bucks a pint?